CS-GY 9223: Selected Topics in CS - Visualization for Machine Learning

 Weekly Assignments (50% of grade)

-- More programming assignments throughout first half of semester
+- Programming exercises will be given throughout the first half of the semester

 Research Project (45% of grade)